TaxCal UK

 A major change is coming to UK inheritance tax — and it directly affects anyone with a pension.
 From April 2027, unused pension funds and death benefits will be included in your estate for inheritance tax (IHT) purposes for the first time.

 This isn't just a concern for people close to retirement.
 If you're building a pension now, or if you might one day inherit one, this change could affect you.
+For context on how pension contributions work today, see our pension annual allowance guide and our unclaimed pension tax relief guide.

 Model your pension contributions